Plinq/big_spoon/README.md

 ## Basic Usage

 Use **Big Spoon** like you would any other callbacks!
 Of course there's, like, at least three ways to do that.
 So **Big Spoon** support all of em.
+All three let you define before- and after-blocks to any method your class could, like, ever call.
 The safest is block form:

 ```
 class User
   hooks do
     before :get_your_hands_off_of_my_woman, :listen_to_the_darkness
+    after :get_your_hands_off_of_my_woman, :listen_to_moar_darkness
   end

   def get_your_hands_off_of_my_woman